thomasedgemon/rpi_testing/notes.md

 or months, technically it cannot run forever. so with that, lets just focus on squeezing speed out of this bad boy.

+generic segmented sieve took 290ms to find all primes less than one million on four core i7-7500 and 32gb ram.